mokhselim/animated_side_bar/README.md

 ## Additional information

-this is v1 is mainly made for Flutter web , macOS and Windows "Big screens" will improve it by the time to make it good for small screens as well, Thanks.
+#### This is v1 is mainly made for Flutter web , macOS and Windows "Big screens" will improve it by the time to make it good for small screens as well, Thanks.

-Love to hear from you and get feedback and upgrade requests
+#### Love to hear from you and get feedback and upgrade requests
-# animated_side_bar

 # animated_side_bar